Marketing Funnel KPIs for Each Stage + How to Track Them

 Consideration stage

-The consideration stage is users are already aware of the problem they are experiencing and are returning to interact with your SaaS product for the second time.
+The consideration stage is when users are already aware of the problem they are experiencing and are returning to interact with your SaaS product for the second time.
 They want to try out your product.

-Users can now attend your webinars, request a demo to know more about your product, sign up for your newsletter, or read a case study on your blog.
+Users can now attend your product webinars, request a demo to know more about your product, sign up for your newsletter, or read a case study on your blog.

 Conversion stage